TheFifthRider/simply-roleplaying-webapp/simplyroleplaying/markdown/character/milestones.md

 Special milestones typically occur at the end of significant arcs or whenever your gamemaster feels like it's appropriate for the party to get a power boost.
 Special milestones tend to grant a big chunk of potential and some other added benefit, based on the type of special milestone.
 A few types of special milestone are defined below.

-Gamemasters, a good rule of thumb is to aim to give a special milestone about every 20 to 30 potential earned, and to grant roughly a session and a half's worth of potential when you do so.
+Gamemasters, a good rule of thumb is to aim to give a special milestone about every 10 to 12 potential earned, and to grant roughly a session and a half's worth of potential when you do so.
 If you use milestone goals, this should happen more or less naturally as special milestones tend to come after sessions that have players check all the boxes.
 If it doesn't come naturally, feel free to come up with additional milestone goals for accomplishing significant arcs, defeating significant foes, or whatever best suits your campaign.
-The goal of milestone goals is to feel good about the concrete things you have done in the game world.
+Whatever you choose, milestone goals should be about celebrating the accomplishments of the player characters and the story you are all weaving together.